 Children in Year 1 and 2 are taught curriculum subject areas which include Numeracy, Literacy, Science, ICT, History, Geography, Art, Design and Technology, Music, Physical Education, Religious Education and PSHE and Citizenship.

 We have developed a skills based curriculum where children are taught the above subjects in a cross curricular way.
 Children are encouraged to transfer skills learnt from one area of learning to another.

 Our skills based curriculum is enabling children to be confident learners who can embrace new technologies, be creative, work collaboratively, read and write with good levels of competence, be numerate, solve problems, make decisions and choices without fear of risk taking.
 It encourages them to be creative learners who are inquisitive, determined and able to work independently through self motivation.

 We enrich our curriculum for all the children by having a wide variety of outside visitors who support the experiences we offer.
 Children enjoy a wide range of educational visits away from the school site which further enriches their experiences.

 Philosophy 4 Children is taught as a discreet subject to children in Reception and Key Stage 1.
 It develops deeper levels of thinking and helps the children to understand that they all have an opinion which is to be valued and respected.

-Year 1 will be focusing on 'Lost and Found'.
+Year 1 will be focusing on 'Jack and the Beanstalk'.

-Year 2 will be focusing on 'The Snow Queen'.
+Year 2 will be focusing on 'The Great Kapok Tree'.